“I never travel without my diary. One should always have something sensational to read in the train.” ~ Oscar Wilde

 So since this post went up, I’ve moved from central to south Austin.
 What does that mean for my daily commute?
 Lots more miles in the ol’ fixie saddle.
 To the tune of about 20 miles per day on average.
 And I’ve learned to navigate the bike-rack-ready, ATX bus system.

-As always, you can follow what I’m up to in my daily workouts by cruising by the Theory to Practice Facebook group.
+As always, you can follow what I’m up to in my daily workouts by cruising by the Theory to Practice Facebook page.
 See ya there!

 Heal thyself, harden thyself, change the world –